Canvas for Faculty

 - The Canvas Teacher mobile app lets you manage your courses via an Android or iOS device.
 Learn more about the app.

 - Canvas workshops are listed on the Workshops page.
-You can register for a workshop or appointment.
+You can register for a workshop.

 - Since Canvas is cloud-based, bug fixes, enhancements, and new features can be easily added.
-Our system will be updated with them every three weeks.
+Our system will be updated with them on the third Saturday of each month.
 There’s a link on the Canvas Training page, under Other important resources, called Canvas release notes that will keep you updated.

 - Apps from major textbook publishers are installed at the global level, so you won’t need to do this in your course.

 - If you use a Canvas Page as your home page and want to display announcements on it, go to Settings (the Course Details tab), and click “more options” at the bottom.
 Choose to display announcements on your home page.